ForgeRock/forgeops/docker/ds/ds-new/README.md

 * `setup`: Called if the PVC data volume is empty.
 This should setup the directory server, including all backends, indexes and acis.
 The default script creates a "idrepo" and cts configuration suitable for running the ForgeOps plaform deployment (CDK/CDM).
- * `backup`: Called by a ds-operator `DirectoryBackup` Job.
-This assumes the pod will have a `/backup` pvc mounted to hold backup files.
-The backup script should perform any action needed to backup directory data from the PVC to /backup.
-The provided sample  exports to LDIF format.
- * `restore`: Called by the `DirectoryRestore` Job.
-The Job will have a `/backup` pvc mounted that holds the data to be restored (ldif, dsbackup, etc.).
-The `/opt/opendj/data` PVC will be mounted ready to receive the restored data.
-The restore script should perform any action needed to restore directory data such `ldif-import`, or `dsrestore`.
-The provided default script imports from LDIF format.
-When the data restore is complete, the operator creates a volume snapshot of the data directory.
-This snapshot can be used to restore a cluster based on the snapshot.
  * `post-init`: If the user supplies a post-init script it will be called by the init container after index rebuilds are performed.
 Use this to add any new indexes before the server starts, or to issue other `dsconfig` commands.
 The directory is offline when this script is run.